Skip to main content

 The website claims you can search from 2000 remote offers.
 Some of the jobs are featured for more visibility.

-To apply, click the Apply button, which will take you to the job provider's application web page.
+To apply you can click the Apply button, and this will take you to the job provider's application web page.
 You can also check the full details of the job before heading to the particular website to apply.

 17. Pangian

-Pangian is a job platform, but you must create an account to see more details or apply.
+Pangian is a job platform, but you need to create an account to see more details or apply.

 The platform is relatively new, so we'll have another look at it in a few months to check how they are doing!
-Once logged in, the interface is friendly and looks like a social network with followers.
+Once you are logged in, the interface is friendly and looks just like a social network with followers.

 Only time will show how this website is going to develop.